Jujarevinayaka/rag/README.md

 ![alt text](https://github.com/Jujarevinayaka/rag/blob/main/imgs/c-bot_landing_page.PNG)

 #### Examples of feedback and response
+- Based on the testing, the response times vary between windows and docker
+    - While on windows, the response can come within 5-20sec
+    - While using docker, the response can come within 10-60sec
 - The conversation history is stored under `history/conversations_df.tsv`
 - User can either use the UI or requests model to send the feedback or get metrics.
     ##### Using the UI
     - The user can input feedback via the landing page chat UI
+    - To get metrics, the user can use the 'Get Metrics' button, which currently returns the BLEU score.
     ![alt text](https://github.com/Jujarevinayaka/rag/blob/main/imgs/c-bot_conversation.PNG)

     ##### Using requests module